Methodology

 This page adds a sanctions mechanism that the current repo does not cover.
 It is distinct from the existing Iran sanctions page because the keyword, legal architecture, and maritime-service emphasis are materially different.

 If this signal shifts, cross-check Shadow Fleet Explained: Tankers, Safety, and Enforcement Limits and War Risk Insurance Explained: How Shipping Premiums Reprice Trade.
-This keeps the russian oil price cap explained workflow tied to multi-page evidence rather than single-source interpretation.
+This is where the site's cluster structure becomes useful: compare mechanism, market effect, and portfolio impact.

 Contextual next steps for russian oil price cap explained: Shadow Fleet Explained: Tankers, Safety, and Enforcement Limits; War Risk Insurance Explained: How Shipping Premiums Reprice Trade; Secondary Sanctions Explained for Commodity and Shipping Markets; Iran Sanctions Economic Impact: Enforcement, Evasion, and Markets; Oil Price Predictions During War: Data, Scenarios, and Risk.
 Use this sequence to validate assumptions before adjusting allocations.